 |1 July 2019 to 30 June 2020||$900,000|

-The current payroll tax rate is 5.45 per cent.
+The payroll tax rate from 1 July 2022 is 5.45 per cent.
 View previous rates and thresholds.

 Each monthly payment or nil return is due within seven days after the end of each month.
 If the seventh day is a weekend or public holiday, the due date is the next business day.

 All wages – including superannuation, allowances and fringe benefits – paid to apprentices and trainees are liable for payroll tax and must be included in your returns.

 You must keep records for at least five years.
 Records must be:

 If you're working out payroll tax for the first time, we have a range of services to help you get started.